ssfsx17/ffpnp/Combat.md

 X-Zone - Removed from the realm.
 There are various ways to end this status, come back, or take advantage of the new situation.

-Zombie - Take double damage from Holy element.
-HP and MP drain has the opposite effect on you.
-Most healing spells will specify that they cause harmful effects to those with the Zombie status.
+Zombie - Considered to be undead.
+Take double damage from Holy element.
+HP and MP drain often has the opposite effect on you.
+Most healing spells will specify that they cause harmful effects to the undead.